KineticJetIce245/MP-Hackathon-24/README.md

-run test.py to create a mesh from a randomly generated set of points run main.py to create a mesh from preseted set of points
+Run test.py to create a mesh from a randomly generated set of points.
+Run main.py to create a mesh from a pre-set set of points.